dantheman625/nlp_doc_info_extraction/README.md

 The script loads raw data, constructs prompts with a system message instructing the model to perform NER, and includes the list of entity labels as a schema.
 Each document is passed to the model, and the output is parsed to extract the JSON-encoded entity results.
 A helper function attempts to clean and extract valid JSON from the model's generated text and optionally saves the output to disk.

 ### 3. **Named Entity Extraction (Task 1 - NER)**
 The notebook `3a_NER_Training.ipynb` handles the construction of training and validation datasets for NER, configures a Longformer-based model, and orchestrates both baseline and final evaluations.
 It begins by loading and merging JSON files from the DocIE challenge and OntoNotes datasets, then creates label mappings and splits data into training and validation sets.
-After tokenization and annotation with BIO tagging, a Longformer model is initialized—chosen for its efficiency on long documents—and a baseline evaluation is performed on the validation split.
+After tokenization and annotation with BIO tagging, a Longformer model is initialized, chosen for its efficiency on long documents and a baseline evaluation is performed on the validation split.
 Following that, the Hugging Face Trainer is configured to train the model, and finally, a full evaluation on the validation set is run using the trained weights.

 **Key Steps**